3 Helium Stocks to Capitalize on The Shortage

 The State of the Current Helium Shortage

 To be fair, this year has had quite a few major news stories.
 To name just a few, there is the land war in Europe, record inflation and a billionaire buying Twitter like he was shopping for a new car.
 It’s no wonder that the helium shortage is getting buried in the news cycle.
 On top of that, there have also been plenty of shortages recently.
-So many, in fact, that’s it’s getting hard to keep track.
+So many, in fact, that’s it’s becoming hard to keep up.

 For example, there was a shortage of toilet paper, masks and medical equipment almost immediately after the pandemic started.
 Shortly after, computer chips fell into a shortage.
 This chip shortage then led to a low supply of many products, such as new cars.
 More recently, there is a shortage of baby formula.
 Now, it’s helium.

 At first glance, a helium shortage might not sound like the end of the world.
-Most of us really only ever use helium to fill up balloons.
+Most of us only ever use helium to fill up balloons.
 But, helium is actually used in a lot more industries than you might think.

 Helium is used in hard drives, scientific research, medical MRIs, supercomputing and space travel.
-Notably, government agencies like NASA and the Department of Defense rely heavily on NASA.
+Notably, government agencies like NASA and the Department of Defense rely heavily on helium.
 This fact alone is reason to believe that helium mining will quickly become a priority.

 Helium, like natural gas, is also a non-renewable resource.
 This means that there is a finite amount that can be extracted from the Earth.
 The companies that can get ahead of this shortage and boost the supply will surely line their pockets doing so.
 With that in mind, let’s take a look at three helium stocks that could capitalize on the current shortage.